jarent/jarent.github.io/_posts/2014-12-09-mule-esb-real-life-request-reply.md

 INFO  2014-11-20 00:02:44,690 [main] MainFlow: All tasks finished: [org.mule.transport.http.ReleasingInputStream@748f93bb, org.mule.transport.http.ReleasingInputStream@7f2d31af, org.mule.transport.http.ReleasingInputStream@2e7157c7, org.mule.transport.http.ReleasingInputStream@2a43e0ac, org.mule.transport.http.ReleasingInputStream@22d9bc14, org.mule.transport.http.ReleasingInputStream@346f41a9, org.mule.transport.http.ReleasingInputStream@1084f78c, org.mule.transport.http.ReleasingInputStream@25f723b0, org.mule.transport.http.ReleasingInputStream@4aa11206, org.mule.transport.http.ReleasingInputStream@40d60f2]
 {% endhighlight %}

+*All tasks finished* message is at the end of processing, after all records were enhanced and all final messages were sent.

-In terms of speed improvment is also significant - right now flows ends within 5 seconds
+In terms of processing time improvement is significant - right now flows ends within **5 seconds** for **10** records and just **39 seconds** for **1000** records.
+There are still hidden bottlenecks in the processing and there is a huge gap for error processing, but that will be the subject of next blog entry.

-- error handling (problems with correlation id containg correlation sequence)
+Source code for the flows and sample [munit](https://github.com/mulesoft/munit) tests are available in (https://github.com/jarent/real-life-request-reply)